 - Farewell Evening meal at a local restaurant

 In the evening we gather for a farewell dinner at one of Queenstown’s fine local restaurants.
-(Overnight Queenstown) BD
+(Overnight Queenstown) BLD

 - Morning at leisure in Queenstown